- Office of Graduate Studies

 - The thesis can be submitted as a single PDF, or as two separate PDFs: The Preliminary and Content Pages can be separate.
 Please put Thesis for Format Review in the Subject line of your email.
 Note: Early submissions are appreciated.

-- Obtain signatures from your University Thesis committee after the Thesis Editor approves the Format of your Signature Page.
+- Complete the AdobeSign Signature page form that will be mailed to your Horizon email account by the Office of Graduate Studies.
+Please remind your University Thesis committee members to digitally sign the Signature page as well.
+They will be emailed a request.
 If the chair of your University Thesis committee will be away from campus during the final semester, you are responsible for making alternative arrangements for final approval.

 - During the review, the Thesis Editor will return the Thesis Checklist and a copy of your thesis with recommended edits.
 Work with the Thesis Editor to make the final changes.